 Back to Top

 Using the rubric (Initial Proposal Checklist, found here), the Student Organizations Committee will evaluate the organization's proposal along with comments or suggestions from the Associate Director for Student Involvement.
 The SOC will then communicate with the organization any additional questions or concerns related to the organization's proposal.
 When questions are posed, potential clubs are asked to respond promptly to allow the SOC to finalize their decision.
 If the potential new club fits with the university mission and provides a substantially different level of programming or opportunities to the student body, the committee will begin working with the organization to craft By-Laws to govern the organization.

 If the committee does not endorse the potential club, it will contact the group with an explanation as to why it does not meet SGA's requirements.
 The committee may recommend a similar club to work with or give tips on redeveloping the proposal for the potential club to better meet SGA's requirements.
 The potential club may request to meet with the Student Organizations Committee to receive further explanation and details about why the group does not meet the requirements of a new club.

-The SOC will ask the potential new club to initiate writing a constitution or by-laws for the organization.
+The SOC will ask the potential new club to initiate writing by-laws for the organization.
 Groups are encouraged to not begin working on this document until the SOC has approved the group to move to step four.
-A template of a constitution for a student organization can be found here.
+A template for By-Laws for a student organization can be found here.

-Constitutions should be submitted to the chair of the Student Organizations Committee (Josh Tye - firstname.lastname@example.org).
-Constitutions should include the following components:
+By-Laws should be submitted to the chair of the Student Organizations Committee (Vince Dang - firstname.lastname@example.org).
+By-Laws should include the following components: